gomerudo/nas-env/nasgym/envs/README.md

 ## TODO

 - [ ] Decide on the actions to support
-- [ ] If the `nasenv.yml` is not found, create the default configuration with the content we have now.
-Ideas: create a function to return the hardcoded string of the YAML file.
+- [X] If the `nasenv.yml` is not found, create the default configuration with the content we have now.
+Ideas: create a function to return the hardcoded string of the YAML file. **Withdrawn**.